datahub-project/datahub/docs/modeling/metadata-model.md

 to the primary entity (urn:li:chart:customer) by an relationship named "OwnedBy".
 That is, it permits fetching the owners of a given chart.

-### Notable Aspects
+### Special Aspects

-There are a few common aspects worth mentioning:
+There are a few special aspects worth mentioning:

 1. Key aspects: Contain the properties that uniquely identify an Entity.
 2. Browse Paths aspect: Represents a hierarchical path associated with an Entity.
-3. Ownership aspect: Defines the users & groups that own an Entity.
-4. Status aspect: Defines whether the Entity is "soft deleted" or not.
-5. Tags aspect: Defines the set of tags attached to an Entity.
-6. Glossary Terms aspect: Defines the set of Glossary Terms attached to an Entity.

 #### Key aspects